Flinsch/flangee77/README.md

 distinction:

 - Are you a professional video game developer?
-Then you should definitely not use this framework and instead go for something really professional!
+Then you should definitely not use this framework and instead go for something really professional: an off-the-shelf engine or an in-house engine from your company.
 - Are you an indie[^1] video game developer?
 Then you are interested in getting a finished game pretty soon and should use an engine that helps you with &ldquo;everything&rdquo; and not just a framework where you still have